-Two separate line of credit agreements executed with CFC provide the Cooperative with access to a combined short-term loan in an amount up to \$2,600,000.
-This short-term loan operates on a revolving basis for a period of twelve months to June 5, 2023.
+Two separate line of credit agreements executed with CFC provide WEC with access to a combined short-term loan in an amount up to \$2,600,000.
+This short-term loan operates on a revolving basis for a period of twelve months to June 4, 2024.
 Interest rates on the advances are variable and not to exceed the prevailing bank prime rate as published in the Eastern edition of the Wall Street Journal, "Money Rates" column, plus one percent.
-The interest rate on the As-Offered Line of Credit at December 31, 2022 was 6.25%.
-The available balance on the note was \$2,600,000 at year end.
+As of December 1, 2023, the interest rate on the As-Offered Line of Credit was 7.05% and WEC had a balance of \$757,996 outstanding on the line of credit and the remaining \$1,842,004 was available to be drawn down at year end.